MarquezProject/marquez/README.md

 We invite everyone to help us improve and keep documentation up to date.
 Documentation is maintained in this repository and can be found under [`docs/`](https://github.com/MarquezProject/marquez/tree/master/docs).

 > **Note:** To begin collecting metadata with Marquez, follow our [quickstart](https://marquezproject.github.io/marquez/quickstart.html) guide.
-Below you will find the steps to getting up and running from source.
+Below you will find the steps to get up and running from source.

 ## Requirements